cameronmathis/COMP4300/Project2/README.md

 Overview:
 -------------

-I upgraded out single register accumulator to a functioning MIPS machine.
-Not all instructions of the MIPS ISA are implemented in this machine, but 12 are.
+I extended my accumulator-based machine into a General Purpose Register (GPR) machine that runs different instructions in different numbers of cycles (i.e. a multi-cycle machine).
 The code this machine runs can be found in gprCode.txt.

 The written code evaluates if an entered word is a palindrome.
 For this program spaces are seen as an ending character.
 For example: